paprikka/sonnet.io/src/site/posts/hi.md

 > Are you working on something new, exciting or weird?

-Are you learning a new piece tech or just looking for someone to bounce off an idea that has been haunting you for some time?
+Are you learning about a new piece tech or just looking for someone to bounce off an idea that has been haunting you for some time?

 Brilliant!